My Top 10 Video Games of All Time - Personal Top 10 Games

 Halls of Torment

-If you love the Elder Scrolls series, or RPG games in general, you have to try Elder Scrolls Online.
-Don't let the MMORPG tag put you off, you can play most of the game "solo" without ever getting involved with other players.
-There are hundreds if not thousands, of hours of content in the base game and expansions which take you back to original game locations from the previous games as well as new areas and lore.
-Although you don't have to get involved with other players, joining a guild and doing group dungeons can be a lot of fun as well as getting help when you need some eventually as you learn to play and get better you can return the favour and help other players.
-PVP is by consent only, either accepting a dual or entering a PVP battleground zone, so you are free to explore Tamriel without having to worry about other players spoiling your experience.
+If you love the Elder Scrolls series or RPG games in general, you have to try Elder Scrolls Online.
+Don't let the MMORPG tag put you off; you can play most of the game "solo" without getting involved with other players.
+There are hundreds, if not thousands, of hours of content in the base game and expansions which take you back to original game locations from the previous games and new areas and lore.
+Although you don't have to get involved with other players, joining a guild and doing group dungeons can be much fun and getting help when needed.
+Eventually, as you learn to play and improve, you can return the favour and help other players.
+PVP is by consent only, either accepting a dual or entering a PVP battleground zone.
+Hence, you can explore Tamriel without worrying about other players spoiling your experience.

 3 - James Pond 2 - RoboCod (1991, Amiga)